History Files

 c.600 BC

 The late Bronze Age Go Mun culture of South-East Asia has provided a framework for the mythical Van Lang kingdom.
-Now it fades - potentially alongside the Mai Pha - in preference for the already-extant Dong Son culture of the north.
+Now that culture fades - potentially alongside the Mai Pha - in preference for the already-extant Dong Son culture of the north.

 The Sa Huỳnh continues to dominate in the south and centre of Vietnam, while in the far south, around the Mekong delta region, the Dong Nai culture soon emerges.